Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Acknowledgement

 \begin{IEEEbiography}[{ }]{Yong Xu} (M'17) received the Ph.D. degree from the University of Science and Technology of China (USTC), Hefei, China, in 2015, on the topic of DNN-based speech enhancement and recognition.
 Currently, he is a senior research scientist in Tencent AI lab, Bellevue, USA.
 He once worked at the University of Surrey, U.K. as a Research Fellow from 2016 to 2018 working on sound event detection.
 He visited Prof. Chin-Hui Lee's lab in Georgia Institute of Technology, USA from Sept.
 2014 to May 2015.
 He once also worked in IFLYTEK company from 2015 to 2016 to develop far-field ASR technologies.
 His research interests include deep learning, speech enhancement and recognition, sound event detection, etc. He received 2018 IEEE SPS best paper award. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wenwu Wang} (M'02-SM'11) was born in Anhui, China.
 He received the B.Sc. degree in 1997, the M.E. degree in 2000, and the Ph.D. degree in 2002, all from Harbin Engineering University, China.
 He then worked in King's College London, Cardiff University, Tao Group Ltd. (now Antix Labs Ltd.), and Creative Labs, before joining University of Surrey, UK, in May 2007, where he is currently a professor in signal processing and machine learning, and a Co-Director of the Machine Audition Lab within the Centre for Vision Speech and Signal Processing.
 He has been a Guest Professor at Qingdao University of Science and Technology, China, since 2018.
 His current research interests include blind signal processing, sparse signal processing, audio-visual signal processing, machine learning and perception, machine audition (listening), and statistical anomaly detection.
 He has (co)-authored over 200 publications in these areas.
 He served as an Associate Editor for IEEE TRANSACTIONS ON SIGNAL PROCESSING from 2014 to 2018.
-He is also Publication Co-Chair for ICASSP 2019, Brighton, UK.
+He currently serves as Senior Area Editor for IEEE Transactions on Signal Processing and Associate Editor for IEEE/ACM Transactions on Audio Speech and Language Processing.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mark D. Plumbley} (S'88-M'90-SM'12-F'15) received the B.A.(Hons.) degree in electrical sciences and the Ph.D. degree in neural networks from University of Cambridge, Cambridge, U.K., in 1984 and 1991, respectively.
 Following his PhD, he became a Lecturer at King's College London, before moving to Queen Mary University of London in 2002.
 He subsequently became Professor and Director of the Centre for Digital Music, before joining the University of Surrey in 2015 as Professor of Signal Processing.
 He is known for his work on analysis and processing of audio and music, using a wide range of signal processing techniques, including matrix factorization, sparse representations, and deep learning.
 He is a co-editor of the recent book on Computational Analysis of Sound Scenes and Events, and Co-Chair of the recent DCASE 2018 Workshop on Detection and Classifications of Acoustic Scenes and Events.
 He is a Member of the IEEE Signal Processing Society Technical Committee on Signal Processing Theory and Methods, and a Fellow of the IET and IEEE. \end{IEEEbiography}